gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 (The code sample above is part of a larger sample found at [Populating a DataSet from a DataAdapter](/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter).)

-> Most applications can simplify and assume that their database layer is trusted.
-However, if you are in the habit of [threat modeling](https://www.microsoft.com/securityengineering/sdl/threatmodeling) your applications, your threat model may consider there to be a trust boundary between the application (client) and database layer (server).
+> Most apps can simplify and assume that their database layer is trusted.
+However, if you are in the habit of [threat modeling](https://www.microsoft.com/securityengineering/sdl/threatmodeling) your apps, your threat model may consider there to be a trust boundary between the application (client) and database layer (server).
 Using [mutual authentication](/sql/relational-databases/native-client/features/service-principal-name-spn-support-in-client-connections) or [AAD authentication](/azure/azure-sql/database/authentication-aad-overview) between client and server is one way to help address the risks associated with this.
 The remainder of this section discusses the possible result of a client connecting to an untrusted server.

 The consequences of pointing a `DataAdapter` at an untrusted data source depend on the implementation of the `DataAdapter` itself.

-### `SqlDataAdapter`
+### SqlDataAdapter

-For the built-in type [`SqlDataAdapter`](/dotnet/api/microsoft.data.sqlclient.sqldataadapter), referencing an untrusted data source could result in a denial of service attack.
-This could result in the application becoming unresponsive or crashing.
-If an adversary can plant a DLL alongside the application, they may also be able to achieve local code execution.
+For the built-in type [SqlDataAdapter](/dotnet/api/microsoft.data.sqlclient.sqldataadapter), referencing an untrusted data source could result in a denial of service attack.
+This could result in the app becoming unresponsive or crashing.
+If an adversary can plant a DLL alongside the app, they may also be able to achieve local code execution.

-### Other `DataAdapter` types
+### Other DataAdapter types

 Third-party `DataAdapter` implementations must make their own assessments about what security guarantees they provide in the face of untrusted inputs. .NET cannot make any safety guarantees regarding these implementations.